NAICS Classification Methodology

 Business evidence signals

-- Products and services offered (what is actually delivered)
+- Products and services actually offered

-- Operating model and activity mix (how value is produced)
+- Operating model and activity mix

 Reference anchoring

-- Official NAICS definitions and hierarchical notes
+- Official NAICS definitions and hierarchy notes

-- Included vs excluded activity logic (code-page coverage rules)
+- Included vs. excluded activity logic

-- Adjacent-industry comparisons to prevent “near miss” assignments
+- Adjacent-industry comparisons to prevent near-miss assignments

-Reference pages: Structure of NAICS Codes · History of NAICS Codes
+Related references: Structure of NAICS Codes · History of NAICS Codes

 Assignment workflow